NSF REU SITE: Research training in the biomedical sciences and engineering

-Our Research Experiences for Undergraduates (REU) Site (PI: Corey O’Hern; Co-PI: Doro Noble) enables undergraduates interested in pursuing a career in the sciences to conduct interdisciplinary research at Yale for a 10-week period during the summer.
+Our Physical & Engineering Biology Summer Undergraduate Research Program enables undergraduates interested in pursuing a career in the sciences to conduct interdisciplinary research at Yale for a 10-week period during the summer.
 Our program focuses on research at the intersection of biology, physics, and engineering and serves as a glimpse of what graduate school at a large research institutions is like.

-This REU Site is closely linked with Yale’s Integrated Graduate Program in Physical and Engineering Biology (PEB), and as such, hosts REU students in the laboratories of PEB affiliated faculty (click here; to see the list of faculty labs).
+This program is closely linked with Yale’s Integrated Graduate Program in Physical and Engineering Biology (PEB), and as such, hosts students in the laboratories of PEB affiliated faculty.
+You can find a list of affiliated faculty here.

 Details of the research program